Updated: July 2026

 Encryption is a widely recommended practice for safeguarding personal data, especially during transmission.
 Encryption converts data into a coded format, making it unreadable to unauthorised users.
 This protects data from unauthorised access and breaches during transmission or storage.

-Pseudonymisation enhances data security by replacing identifiable information with pseudonyms.
+Pseudonymisation improves data security by replacing identifiable information with pseudonyms.
 This adds an extra layer of protection, ensuring that even if data is accessed unlawfully, it cannot be easily linked to specific individuals.
 Encryption and pseudonymisation are vital for data protection compliance.

 Organisations must regularly assess the effectiveness of their security measures using various testing methods.
 Vulnerability scanning and penetration testing are key methods to evaluate security.
 These tests help identify potential weaknesses and vulnerabilities in the system that attackers could exploit.